lin-raymond/CS157A_ecommerce/README.md

 docker run --name=cs157a-sql-database -e MYSQL_ROOT_PASSWORD=changeme-security -e MYSQL_USER=user -e MYSQL_PASSWORD=changeme-security -dp 3306:3306 --expose 3306 -d cs157a_sql_database_with_sample_data:latest
 ```

 Both docker containers have a password for the root user set to "changeme-security" without quotes.
 It is highly recommended to change the root password to something more secure.
-To access the mysql application in docker (Replace fcd25b07f88d with your docker container's id or name):
+To access the mysql application in docker:

 ```
-docker exec -it fcd25b07f88d mysql -uroot -p
+docker exec -it cs157a-sql-database mysql -uroot -p
 ```

+It is possible to have any any other SQL application access the database.